LICENSED PRACTICAL NURSING

 Other avenues of financial assistance to students are the Veteran’s Administration, as well as Employment & Training Services.
 It is the student’s responsibility to pursue these benefits.

 An initial deposit of $500 ($100 is non-refundable) is required to reserve a seat in the program, once the candidate is accepted.
 Tuition payments may be made in (2) installments.
-The first payment is due prior to the start of class, 2018; the second payment is due before February 1, 2019.
+The first payment is due prior to the start of class, in September; the second payment is due in February.

 How to prepare for the LPN pre-entrance test